syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 document.Close()

 {% endhighlight %}

+   {% endtabs %}

 ## Specifying table header row to repeat on each page

 You can specify one or more rows in a table to be repeated as header row at the top of each page, when the table spans across multiple pages.

 * In the case of a single header row, it must be the first row in the table.
 * In the case of multiple header rows, then header rows must be consecutive from the first row of the table.

-I>
-Note: Heading rows do not have any effect with nested tables in Microsoft Word as well as DocIO
+N>  Heading rows do not have any effect with nested tables in Microsoft Word as well as DocIO

 The following code example illustrates how to create a table with a single header row.

+{% tabs %}

 {% highlight c# %}
-[C#]

 WordDocument document = new WordDocument();